cainex/CarND-MPC-Project/README.md

     }

-This is then used with an optimizer (Ipopt) to find this control inputs which minimize the cost function.
+This is then used with an optimizer (Ipopt) to find the control inputs which minimize the cost function.

-The cost function is further tuned by multiplying different elements of the cost functions by constants:
+The cost function is further tuned by multiplying different elements of the cost function by constants:

     const double tuneCte = 1.0;
     const double tuneEpsi = 10.0;